-The movement around the Lean Startup methodology started with startup founders.
+The movement around the Lean Startup methodology began with startup founders only.

 Leancamp talks in London were always about practical lessons learned, shared to help other founders.
 Andy Young (then founder of a startup called GroupSpaces, now Growth Marketing at Facebook) explained how he learned SQL, a database query language, so that he could build his own analytics dashboard to manage his business.
 Andreas Klinger (then founder of a fashion startup, now CTO of Product Hunt) gathered everything he could find on "Startup Metrics" and invested a few days to turn it into a slide presentation he shared for free - for the benefit of all founders.

 Back then, around 2010, before beanbag chairs and barista-made coffees were a thing in startups, we'd meet in small university classrooms, or bars with discount burgers.
 We'd trade notes on things like how to get promoted in the Apple App store, or what local angel investors were looking for.
 When Facebook announced it was selling ads, the business newspapers laughed, but founders jumped on the chance to try a new marketing channel, and shared what they learned openly.

 The community grew, and soon others were joining us, some jumping from their jobs or freelancing businesses into founding startups.
 Some started to see connections with what they were learning from founders in their consulting work.